Skip to Main Content

 • To calculate your student loan interest, you'll need to find out what your daily interest rate will be and multiply that number by your outstanding balance.
 Then, multiply that figure by the number of days in your billing cycle.

-Before you take out any out student loans to pay for the costs of a higher education, it’s important to understand the impact interest has on the money you borrow.
-The interest on federal student loans for undergraduates is set each year and is 5.5 percent for the 2023-2024 school year.
-The rate on private student loans, on the other hand, generally depends on the lender, but typically ranges from just over 4 percent to 15.5 percent.
+Before you take out student loans to pay for the costs of higher education, it’s important to understand the impact interest has on the money you borrow.
+The interest on federal student loans for undergraduates is set each year.
+For the 2024-25 school year, the interest rate is 6.53 percent.
+The rate on private student loans, on the other hand, generally depends on the lender but typically ranges from just over 4 percent to 18 percent.

-By having a clear understanding of how to calculate student loan interest, you can determine what your student loan payment will look like after graduation, which can come in handy when you’re trying to determine whether your student loan repayments will fit in your future budget.
+By clearly understanding how to calculate student loan interest, you can determine what your student loan payment will look like after graduation.
+This can come in handy when you’re trying to determine whether your student loan repayments will fit in your future budget.
 You can also use this information to determine how much money you need to put toward your loans each month to pay them off faster.

 How to calculate your student loan interest